 In The Ogress’ Son, the average citizen has lost self-autonomy by accepting the new normal, which consists of all but removing technology from the home at the expense of personal rights.
 How many times have we seen exactly this in movies and books?
 Or better yet, how many times, have we seen it in history?

 We wonder, with a certain amount of understandable horror, how it would be that anyone would consent to live under such rules.
 In truth, we need only look to North Korea, China, or Venezuela to see exactly that sort of thing playing out.
-Or how about American inner cities where people lock themselves in to both their locale and social strata by embracing the victim status and a defeatist mentality spoon fed to them by the proponents of Where is their freedom and autonomy?
+Or how about American inner cities where people lock themselves in to both their locale and social strata by embracing the victim status and a defeatist mentality spoon fed to them by the proponents of political agendas who require both an uninformed and victim populace for their election.
+Where is their freedom and autonomy?

 But perhaps one should look at it another way as well.
 Does it not say something about the indomitability of the human spirit?
 That despite all manner of persecutions and sufferings, humans are able to adapt to almost any situation (though not without trauma)?